Goodbye to cashiers: Amazon unveils its new Whole Foods Market

 Marc Perrone, president of the United Food and Commercial Workers International Union, told Entrepreneur: “Amazon Go is eliminating a job currently held by more than 3 million Americans.
 Corporations must understand that a functioning society does not exist unless there are jobs for working people to earn a living, support a family, and build a better life.”

-This is the first of two Whole Foods Market stores expected to open this year featuring parent company Amazon’s Just Walk Out technology.
-The next location, on Sherman Oaks, California, will be smaller than the D.C.’s one, with 9,100 square feet.
+This is the first of two Whole Foods Market stores expected to open this year featuring Amazon’s Just Walk Out technology.
+The next location, in Sherman Oaks, California, will be smaller than the D.C.’s location, at 9,100 square feet.

 LEAVE A COMMENT: